-The Louis Rachow Distinguished Service in Performing Arts Librarianship Award and the Brooks McNamara Performing Arts Librarian Scholarship for 2016 will be presented at the Annual Business Meeting and Awards Ceremony in the Bruno Walter Auditorium at The New York Public Library for the Performing Arts, at 6:00 PM on October 14, 2016.
-Read about the 2015 event and the list of winners.
+The Louis Rachow Distinguished Service in Performing Arts Librarianship Award for 2017 will be presented at the Annual Business Meeting and Awards Ceremony in New York on October 13, 2017.
+Read about the 2016 event and the list of winners.

 Theatre Library Association celebrates the excellence of our profession by bestowing the Louis Rachow Distinguished Service in Performing Arts Librarianship Award on individuals who embody its best qualities.

 Louis Rachow had a long and distinguished career in performing arts librarianship, highlighted by a quarter century as Curator/Librarian of the Hampden-Booth Theatre Library at The Players, followed by another decade as Library Director of the International Theatre Institute of the United States.
 His publications, as author and editor, helped to educate several generations of performing arts librarians in the practices and history of the field.
 Over the course of more than 50 years as a TLA member, he has served as an executive board member, President, Vice President, chair of the nominating committee, editor of the newsletter, and liaison to the Special Libraries Association, the Council of National Library Associations, and the Library/Information Network-New York.
 He remains active in the organization to this day, attending events and board meetings whenever he is able.
 He currently holds the post of TLA Historian.

 In recognition of his exemplary record of service, the Distinguished Service Award was renamed in honor of Louis Rachow in 2013.

 For more information about the Louis Rachow Distinguished Service Award, contact Professional Awards Committee Chair,

 Dr. Francesca Marini (email@example.com).